cybertraining-dsc/reu2022/project/install.md

 A written tutorial on how to install Git and Git Bash on Windows 10 is located at <https://cybertraining-dsc.github.io/docs/tutorial/reu/github/git/>

-A video tutorial on how to install Professional PyCharm is located at <https://youtu.be/QPESX-VBnEU>

 ### python 3.10 install
 * Install python from <https://python.org>